Is Stackbit free?

 What does Stackbit do?

-Stackbit encompasses a variety of services that enable on-page content management and site management.
-Currently these include the ability to edit content directly on the page, add new or duplicate existing pages, share live or snapshot previews of content changes and monitor site builds.
-Stackbit Live also supports teams via collaborator access and built-in workflow.
-Our plan is to continue to expand the features and capabilities of the tool to enable it to be your "one stop shop" for managing your site.
+Stackbit encompasses a variety of services that enable content management, live previews and site management.
+Currently these include the ability to edit content with live previews of the changes, add new or duplicate existing pages, share live previews of content changes and monitor site builds.
+Stackbit also supports teams via collaborator access and built-in workflow.
+If you'd like to see how these features work, you can try them now.

 What CMS does Stackbit support?

 The goal of Stackbit is to support any site, regardless of which headless CMS they choose.
-However, at this stage of development we currently support Contentful, Sanity and Forestry.
-If your company has a different set of requirements, we still encourage you to request early access and we'd be happy to explore how we can address your needs.
+We currently support Contentful, Sanity, Forestry and Netlify CMS.
+If your company has a different set of requirements, we still encourage you to contact us and we'd be happy to explore how we can address your needs.

 What Static Site Generator does Stackbit support?

 The goal of Stackbit is to support any site, regardless of what tools were used to build them.
-However, at this stage of development we currently support sites built with Gatsby, Next.js and Hugo with support for Jekyll on the near term roadmap.
-If your company has a different set of requirements, we still encourage you to request early access and we'd be happy to explore how we can address your needs.
+We currently support sites built with Gatsby, Next.js, Hugo and Jekyll.
+If your company has a different set of requirements, we still encourage you to contact us and we'd be happy to explore how we can address your needs.

 What deployment options does Stackbit support?

 The goal of Stackbit is to support any site, regardless of where and how you deploy it.
-At this stage of development we are optimized for deployments to Netlify but are capable of supporting a variety of other options.
-We encourage you to request early access and we're happy to explore how we can address your needs.
+We are currently optimized for deployments to Netlify but are capable of supporting a variety of other options.
+We encourage you to contact us and we're happy to explore how we can address your needs.

 What do I need to do to support Stackbit?